Grezewave/InVesTRv3/README.md

 Application group to get information from google sheets and use AI to get insights about investments.
 The project stills under development and some features are incomplete.

 ## Overview
 This project is a chatbot application designed to provide investment insights using integration from Google Sheets and Google Gemini.
+You can provide your data directly from Google Sheets and ask InVesTR for insights of profit and other metrics.
+You can directly ask in any language and for any type of information about your data.

-The application consists of a Python Flask API for backend functionality and a React frontend for the user interface.
+A Python Flask API for backend functionality and a React frontend for the user interface are under development.

 The insights provided by Gemini is based in a prompt thats define how flat profit and percentage profit of a investment must be calculated, and how Gemini can provide insights from this definitions.
 Feel free to modify and test the prompt, located in service/src/utils/constants.py.
 In current state, it's necessary to reload the service when the sheet is changed, and it´s necessary to configure the conection with Google Sheets by itself.
 Improves will be implemented soon.